 Amid very geometric-forward dance sequences and pranks, the short-form-video social network TikTok has a surprisingly artistic and visual-culture-oriented side: vast landscapes accompanied by classical music, girls clad in white, billowy gowns dashing across a field or a meadow, close-ups of wildflowers about to be collected into a bunch.

-This contemporary pastoral reverie is known as cottagecore, and it’s one of the visual trends that defined 2020, in sharp contrast with (and perhaps, in reaction to) the apocalyptic mood set by current events, in a pandemic that has, so far, claimed one million lives and infected almost 40 million people.
+This contemporary pastoral reverie is known as cottagecore, and it’s one of the visual trends that defined this pandemic and post-pandemic time, in sharp contrast with (and perhaps, in reaction to) the apocalyptic mood set by the pandemic and its aftermath.

 In art history, it has an illustrious precedent in pastoral art, an art form that was at the height of its popularity between the sixteenth and seventeenth century, when artists, with their art, retreated to an idyllic countryside in response to the political upheavals of the time.